mlcommons/ck/incubator/cbench/README.md

 benchmarking and optimization,
 and share results on [live scoreobards](https://cKnowledge.io/reproduced-results).

-You can try to reproduce MLPerf inference benchmark on your machine using [this solution](https://cKnowledge.io/test) and see public results from the community on this [scoreboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking).
+You can try to reproduce MLPerf&trade; inference benchmark on your machine using [this solution](https://cKnowledge.io/test) and see public results from the community on this [scoreboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking).

 cBench is a part of the [Collective Knowledge project (CK)](https://cKnowledge.org)